omni-us/jsonargparse/README.rst

 :code:`MyBaseClass` are also added to the parser.
 Similarly the :func:`add_method_arguments` call adds to the :code:`myclass.method` key the arguments :code:`value` as a required float and :code:`flag` as an optional boolean with default value false.
+Because of the `**kwargs`, arguments from :code:`MyBaseClass.method`, if it exists.

 Instantiation of classes added as argument groups with :func:`add_class_arguments` can be done more simply for an entire config object